 It goes back to nature journaling too.
 It’s not just looking, it’s noticing and observing.
 I think that’s important for hiking.
 You don’t want to put in your earbuds and run down the trail.
 I always call those people mountain lion bait, because they’re just not paying attention to their surroundings.
 So with a rattlesnake, they are either just going to be sitting still or they’re traveling.
 You’re going to hear them crunching in the long grass or the leaf litter.
 If you can hear that first, you might hear it before you see it.
 It’s also good to teach kids to be listening.

-B: After one of the lion attacks we went and talked to our daughter’s preschool group, because they would spend time at one of the parks where one of the attacks happened.
+B: After one of the mountain lion attacks we went and talked to our daughter’s preschool group because they would spend time at one of the parks where one of the attacks happened.
 Some of the things that we recommended were a good walking stick that’s a bit more substantial, not too heavy, but something that won’t break easily.
 And also something like a security whistle that can make a lot of noise.
-We also printed up a number of flyers.
-You know my agency actually has some good ones about what to do if you encounter certain animals [USDA Snake Safety Article].
+My agency actually has some good ones about what to do if you encounter certain animals.
 But a lot of it just goes back to being aware of your surroundings both visually and auditorily, because if you’re aware, then maybe you won’t get yourself in that situation.